Russell Findlay

-Russell Findlay (born 1972 or 1973) is a Scottish politician and journalist who has served as Leader of the Opposition in the Scottish Parliament as well as Leader of the Scottish Conservative Party since September 2024.
-He has been a Member of the Scottish Parliament (MSP) for the West Scotland region since 2021.
-A member of the Scottish Conservatives, he served as the party's director of communications.
+Russell Findlay (born 1973) is a Scottish journalist and politician who has served as Leader of the Scottish Conservative Party since September 2024.
+He has been a Member of the Scottish Parliament (MSP) for the West Scotland region from 2021.

+Early life

+Russell Findlay was born in 1973 in Kilmarnock.

+Findlay grew up in Milngavie, and attended Douglas Academy for secondary school.
+Findlay was one of four boys, however he has no contact with them or his parents, and his older brother died while Findlay was in his early 20s.

+Findlay attended Napier Polytechnic (now Edinburgh Napier University) doing an HND, and graduated in 1993.

 Journalism career

+Findlay's first journalist job was at The Glaswegian which he started in April 1993.

-Findlay worked as a journalist for Scottish Television, the Scottish Sun and Sunday Mail.
+Findlay worked as a journalist for Scottish Television.
+Findlay was also a crime reporter with the Scottish Sun and Sunday Mail.
 His investigation into the disappearance of Margaret Fleming was used to help prosecute her killers.
 He has written three books, one of which is about his acid attack, and co-authored a fourth.

 Acid attack

-In December 2015, while working as a journalist for The Sun reporting on gangs in Glasgow, he was subjected to a doorstep acid attack.
-William Burns disguised himself as a postal worker and threw sulfuric acid on Findlay before attacking with a knife.
-Findlay managed to hold Burns down long enough for the police to arrive and arrest him.
-Burns was sentenced to a ten-year jail term with five years of post-release supervision.
+On 23 December 2015, while working as the investigations editor of the Scottish Sun, Findlay was subject to an acid attack at his house.
+William Burns, disguised as a Royal Mail postal worker, answered his door pretending to ask for a parcel's signature.
+Burns then threw sulphuric acid at Findlay's face before attempting to stab him with a knife.
+The two men ended up wrestling on the ground outside, before police arrived.

+Burns was sentenced to a ten-year jail sentence with five years of post-release supervision.
 Ten months before the attack, Gordon Smart, editor of The Sun, received a call that included threats against Findlay, which Smart did not reveal until days after the attack.
 Findlay initially returned to work for The Sun but later took sick leave and left with an agreement from his employer.

+Burns was later denied parole in October 2025.